009695/myfirstworkshop/welcome.rst

 +++++++++
 It's time to include a graphic.
 This could be from screenshots you've been gathering or maybe you'd like to share something inspirational to liven the workshop up.
 Either way it's quite simple.

-.. note:: Make sure you copy the image into the directory (or Folder for you Windows people).
+.. note:: Make sure you copy the image into the directory (or Folder for you Windows people) of your local repository, perhaps use a sub-directory called **images** too.

 .. figure:: images/se-bootcamp-motivate.png

 This will display the image in its native resolution so it may be worth checking the dimensions and reducing down if necessary.
-As you can see this is large.
+As you can see this is large :fa:`frown-o`.

 If you'd like to constrain the image width then additional height and width parameters can be included in the RST file, you can specify one or both.
 See the source of this file and look for the `width` parameter.